PjHurtig/adventure-lab/README.md

 - The intended user is anyone who wants to enjoy outdoor experiences in a group setting

+## Key project goals
+- Create a website that makes it cleat why they would want to subscribe to the newsletter
+- Make it easy to subscribe consistently over the whole site

 ## Design

 ### Colour Palette